Old Latin: Third declension (consonant/i)

 This declension contains nouns that are masculine, feminine, and neuter.
 The stem ends in the root consonant, except in the special case where it ends in -i (i-stem declension).
 The i-stem, which is a vowel-stem, partly fused with the consonant-stem in the pre-Latin period and went further in Old Latin.
 I/y and u/w can be treated as either consonants or vowels; hence they are semi-vowels.
 Mixed-stem declensions are partly like consonant-stem and partly like i-stem.
 Consonant-stem declensions vary slightly depending on which consonant is root-final: stop-, r-, n-, s-, etc. The paradigms below include a stop-stem (reg-) and an i-stem (igni-).

 For a consonant declension, in the nominative singular, the -s was affixed directly to the stem consonant, but the combination of the two consonants produced modified nominatives over the Old Latin period.
 The case appears in different stages of modification in different words diachronically.
-The Latin neuter form (not shown) is the Indo-European nominative without stem ending; for example, cor < *cord "heart."
+The Latin neuter form (not shown) is the Indo-European nominative without stem ending; for example, cor < *cord "heart".

 The genitive singular endings include -is < -es and -us < *-os.
 In the genitive plural, some forms appear to affix the case ending to the genitive singular rather than the stem: regerum < *reg-is-um.

 In the dative singular, -ī succeeded -eī and -ē after 200 BC.

 In the accusative singular, -em < *-ṃ after a consonant.

 In the ablative singular, the -d was lost after 200 BC.
 In the dative and ablative plural, the early poets sometimes used -būs.

 In the locative singular, the earliest form is like the dative but over the period assimilated to the ablative.

+In the instrumental singular, the earliest form is an -e during its early days.